akshaybabloo/gollahalli.com/content/blog/2021/1/creating-custom-widget-for-qlistwidget-in-qt-6.md

 ## Main Windows

-Let's create a simple `MainWindow` class without status bar and with all it's margins & spacing set to `0`.
+Let's create a simple `MainWindow` class without a status bar and with all it's margins & spacing set to `0`.
 To this window, drag and drop the `List Widget` from the left pane.

 ### Code